 - 1. Except as otherwise provided by law, a Departmental labor/management committee consisting of the Commissioner and/or designee(s) and representatives of the VTA shall be established and shall meet quarterly for the purpose of discussing departmental rules and other professional matters of mutual concern. - 2.
 Employee representation on the labor/management committee may consist of up to seven (7) unit members at not more than two (2) meetings per year; otherwise, not more than four (4) members.
 Participation at a labor/management meeting may be expanded upon agreement of the parties to include a State Police member from the Supervisory Unit selected by the members of that Unit when the subjects to be discussed encompass department-wide matters. - 3.
 Agreements which result from labor-management discussions shall not produce any modifications to the collective bargaining agreement unless signed off by the VTA's Director(s) and the Secretary of Administration.
 Participation in labor-management discussions shall not be construed as a waiver of the right of access to the collective bargaining process over mandatory subjects for collective bargaining. - 4.
-The Human Resources Department will, during the life of this Agreement, meet at the request of the VTA to further study and discuss what, if any, adoption benefits might be appropriate as future fringe benefits under a successor agreement. - 5.
 Concerns and issues held by VTA concerning the ADA/ADAAA and the State's Reasonable Accommodation policy may be presented to the statewide labor-management committee.